RichieMuga/go-gin-template/README.md

 go get gorm.io/driver/sqlite
 ```

-## Features
+### Important commands to run in the CLI
-### Swagger Documentation
+#### To generate Swagger Documentation

-- The project uses Swagger for API documentation.
-To generate and update the Swagger documentation, run the following command:
+- To generate and update the Swagger documentation, run the following command:

 ```bash
 swag init -g cmd/server/main.go -d ./ --exclude ./models ./cmd ./internals ./config ./database ./routes ./pkg
 ```

-- This command generates Swagger documentation files and places them in the appropriate directories.
-Logging with slog

-- The project integrates slog for structured logging.
-Logs are formatted in JSON, making it easy to integrate with log management systems and perform detailed analysis.
-Testing with testify

-- Testing is facilitated using the testify library, which provides useful assertion functions and test suite capabilities.
-ORM Integration with GORM

-- GORM is used as the ORM for database interactions.
-It simplifies database operations and provides a flexible interface for working with SQLite databases.
-Running the Application

 ### To run the application, use the following command: